 \subsection{Human and virtual agent interaction}

+To evaluate our hypotheses, we chose to conduct the study in a well controlled environment, so we could isolate the factor of interest \citep{Hoffman2021}.
+Also, to reduce the sample size needed, we decided for a within-subjects design, in which each participant completes the task twice, one for each condition \citep{Hoffman2021}.
+We propose an activity similar to a game with two phases that include actions present in real collaborative scenarios, such as following instructions and pointing to objects.

-To evaluate our hypotheses, we propose an activity similar to a game with two phases.
-In the first phase, after introducing itself and giving instructions, the virtual agent shows a four-color sequence.
-The person should then point to colored boxes in the environment in the same order as the sequence.
+In the first phase, after introducing itself and giving instructions, the virtual agent shows a four-colour sequence.
+The person should then point to coloured boxes in the environment in the same order as the sequence.
 Sound signals suggest correct and wrong indications, and the screen application shows the task progress.
-The color sequence works as a password for the next phase, when the person is further instructed to count the occurrence of some objects in images containing several other items.
+The colour sequence works as a password for the next phase, when the person is further instructed to count the occurrence of some objects in images containing several other items.
 There are four images in the workspace.
 Given an object shown in each corner of the computer screen, the person should count it on the respective image in the workspace and type the number of occurrences on the screen application.
 The images' positions were chosen to encourage people to move their heads to look at them.
 In both phases, if a time limit is reached, the virtual agent finishes the task, adding the password or filling the remaining count fields.

-The experiment uses a within-subjects design \citep[Section 20.5]{Kruschke2015}.
-Thus, each participant completed the task (both phases) twice, once for each communication configuration (EX and EXIM).
+Each participant completed both phases twice, once for each communication configuration (EX and EXIM).
 Each configuration is represented by a different virtual agent selected randomly by the system at the beginning of the experiment, as well as the communication configuration order for each participant.
-The two virtual agents, Luna and Sofia (see Fig.~\ref{fig:virtual_agents}), differ by their names, eye colors, and voice tones.
+The two virtual agents, Luna and Sofia (see Fig.~\ref{fig:virtual_agents}), differ by their names, eye colours, and voice tones.
 As described in \citep{Campos2020}, we recorded audio files with selected sentences to be the virtual agents' voices.
 Since participants interact with both virtual agents, there are slight differences in the sentences for each one to help differentiate them.

 On the EX configuration, the virtual agent uses only voice with simulated mouth movements, sound signals, and information on screen to communicate.
 The agent always has a neutral expression, blinks periodically, and looks straight ahead, while the human communicates through pointing gestures in Phase 1 and manual entries by keyboard and mouse in Phase 2.
 On the EXIM configuration, along with the explicit communications of the EX configuration, the virtual agent uses different facial expressions according to the context, raises its eyebrows to call the human's attention, and directs its gaze through the environment.
 The system also uses implicit information from the location and the person's gaze in specific moments of the interaction.